hauserrg/LoincHierarchies/README.md

-The LOINC hierarchies can be viewed here -> http://hierarchyviewer.azurewebsites.net
+The LOINC hierarchies can be viewed here -> <a href="https://goo.gl/nTU9gd">http://hierarchyviewer.azurewebsites.net</a>